 6. Magnetic material as composed of many small magnets and is called to domain theory of magnets

-7. Domain Theory all large magnets are made up of small and rotatable magnets, called dipoles, therefore they can interact with other dipoles close to each other.
+7. Domain Theory all large magnets are made up of small and rotatable magnets, called dipoles, therefore they can interact with other dipoles close to each other.8.
+If dipoles lines up, a small magnetic domain will be produced

 9. Oersted’s Principle: a circular magnetic field around the conductor produces when charge moving through a conductor